-Asian shares mostly higher in thin trading ahead of New Year
+Global stocks mostly gain in thin trading ahead of New Year

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-ENERGY: Benchmark U.S. crude gained 5 cents to $53.07 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude gained 15 cents to $53.17 a barrel in electronic trading on the New York Mercantile Exchange.
 Oil markets were closed Monday for the holiday.
-On Friday, benchmark U.S. crude gained 7 cents to close at $53.02.
-Brent crude, used to price international oils, fell 9 cents to $55.07 a barrel after its open Tuesday in London.
+On Friday, benchmark U.S. crude gained 7 cents.
+Brent crude, used to price international oils, advanced 1 cent $55.17 a barrel.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.